 I was also relieved because now it was out there for everyone to know, and I could continue on with getting through this pregnancy.
 As I transitioned to my second trimester, the emotional aspect really began to take its toll, which I touched on in another post.

-Overall, I had a pretty good and standard first trimester, which was quite the relief considering my first pregnancy was the complete opposite.
+Overall, I had a pretty good and standard first trimester, which was quite a relief considering my first pregnancy was the complete opposite.
 Not only did I feel like I was in good hands with both my RE and OBGYN, but I felt more informed and supported.

 Subscribe and stay up to date with the latest blog posts.